 Every afternoon at three o’clock assorted temptations, disguised as harmless distractions, knock on the door of my mind.

 It started when I was a teenager.
 I jumped off the afternoon school bus and raced home to a much-anticipated snack.
 Mid-afternoon was my comfort time, my down time, and my time to relax and chill.

 I have deliberated with many women who struggle as I do.
 This time between lunch and dinner triggers an alarm to reach for food in the refrigerator and pantry.
 My self-controlled, thin cousin told me she could hear every cake within a hundred miles calling her name, saying, “come and eat me!”
 I, too, hear that call escalate at 3 pm.

 “About the ninth hour (3 pm) Jesus cried out in a loud voice,

 “My God, my God, why have you forsaken me?”

 (Matthew 27:46 NIV)

-Jesus endured the fiercest temptations and submitted Himself to the ultimate sacrifice at three o’clock one Friday afternoon.
+Jesus endured the fiercest temptations and submitted Himself to the ultimate sacrifice at three o’clock Good Friday afternoon.
 Something horrific and holy happened on the cross.
 Our Savior died at the same hour faithful Jewish leaders conducted afternoon prayers.
-They prayed to their God, their Creator, as they crucified Him.
+They prayed to their God, their Creator, as they ironically crucified Him.